Dear Future Greenlining Fellows,

 The lingering effects of redlining continue to damage my hometown of Oakland.
 In fact, my personal experiences with violence and family health inextricably link with the legacy of redlining.
 The loss of family members to both preventable illnesses and violence—two factors seen disproportionately in communities of color—made me resolve to improve health outcomes for marginalized communities like my own.
 Knowing the historical impact of redlining drives me to become a champion for people of color and other marginalized groups to ensure that future generations do not have to endure the same losses that I faced.
 Once I found out about Greenlining’s one-year policy fellowship, I knew that it would be a solid next step towards pursuing my goal of developing racial, economic, and health equity in the United States.
 As a health policy Fellow, I have had a whole new world of experiences.

 I must note that working as a policy Fellow is not easy, but it is highly rewarding.
-As the Bridges to Health Fellow, I am privileged to operate in a variety of spaces that allow me to advocate for underrepresented groups.
+As the Health Equity Fellow, I am privileged to operate in a variety of spaces that allow me to advocate for underrepresented groups.
 For example, I recently traveled to Sacramento to strategize with a legislative staffer about the implementation of AB 1344 — a state law that Greenlining sponsored, my predecessor testified for, and Gov. Brown signed in October — which mandates that formerly incarcerated individuals and people on probation be informed of their voting rights by county probation departments and the California Department of Corrections and Rehabilitation.

 That same day, I attended a meeting with staff from Covered California— the state’s health insurance marketplace—to speak about improving their internal diversity and outreach to communities of color.
 (Oh, by the way, if you have not already, please #GetCovered.)
 Overall, my trip to Sacramento represents the culmination of years of hard work and preparation.
 As a Fellow, I have the platform and tools to advocate for the communities that need the most support.
 Moving forward, I will lead Greenlining’s efforts to track the implementation of AB 1344 and ensure that the reentry population is more enfranchised.
 Much as I cherish this aspect of the fellowship, it doesn’t represent the full picture.